font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-aws-gke-migration.md

 3. Store your desired subdomain for the aws cluster:

-Since we will be using this subdomain extensively in this tutorial, we will store it in an environment variable for ease
+*Since we will be using this subdomain extensively in this tutorial, we will store it in an environment variable for ease

 ```bash
 export SUBDOMAIN=subdomain.example.com
 ```
 4. Using [this link](https://github.com/kubernetes/kops/blob/master/docs/aws.md#):
-	a.
-Configure DNS using scenario 3 **Make sure to [test your DNS setup](https://github.com/kubernetes/kops/blob/master/docs/aws.md#testing-your-dns-setup) before moving on.**
+	1. Configure DNS using scenario 3 **Make sure to [test your DNS setup](https://github.com/kubernetes/kops/blob/master/docs/aws.md#testing-your-dns-setup) before moving on.**

-	b.
-Create a dedicated S3 bucket for `kops` for cluster state storage.
+	2. Create a dedicated S3 bucket for `kops` for cluster state storage.
-	c.
-Create and verify the AWS Kubernetes cluster using the subdomain configured above.
+	3. Create and verify the AWS Kubernetes cluster using the subdomain configured above.

 ## Create the Kubernetes Cluster
 Create and verify the AWS Kubernetes cluster following [these steps and using the subdomain configured above](kubernetes-cluster-aws.md#create-the-kubernetes-cluster).